 Gretel first came to us as a loaner pug.
-Her owners, Cathy Moore and Kim Taylor of Luna Pugs, who are also very active in Seattle Pug Rescue and who facilitated our adoption of Polly, thought Polly would adapt to her new surroundings more easily if she had another pug to keep her company.
-So Gretel, who is the foundation dog for Luna Pugs' line of champions, lived with us for several weeks as Polly got acclimated.
+Her owners, Cathy Moore and Kim Taylor of Luna Pugs, who were very active in Seattle Pug Rescue and who facilitated our adoption of Polly, thought Polly would adapt to her new surroundings more easily if she had another pug to keep her company.
+So Gretel, who was the foundation dog for Luna Pugs' line of champions, lived with us for several weeks as Polly got acclimated.

 Gretel returned to her home when we adopted Oliver.
 After Oliver's sadly brief time with us had ended, Cathy and Kim asked whether we would like to adopt Gretel permanently.
 We were very happy to do so, and Gretel has been with us ever since.

 Gretel is the embodiment of multum in parvo, with lots of energy, personality, and opinions packed into her little frame.
 She is quite social, even by pug standards, and loves being out in public and meeting people (she especially likes little children).
 She also loves eating and sleeping, both of which she does with great determination.